gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 - `<FEATURES>.cc` for the "FeatureList" implementation corresponding to each of the \ref gz::physics::Feature "Features" member functions, using the physics engine API to realize the feature behavior.
-For a list of common pre-defined features in Ignition Physics, please refer to
+For a list of common pre-defined features in Gazebo Physics, please refer to
 \ref physicsplugin "Understanding the Physics Plugin" tutorial.
 - `<FEATURES_TEST>.cc` for unit tests of the "FeatureList".